metabase/metabase/docs/api/api-key.md

 ## `GET /api/api-key/`

-Get a list of API keys.
+Get a list of API keys with the default scope.
 Non-paginated.

 You must be a superuser to do this.

 ## `GET /api/api-key/count`

-Get the count of API keys in the DB.
+Get the count of API keys in the DB with the default scope.

 You must be a superuser to do this.